 - We occasionally make available, as an accommodation to a small number of retail clients, and subject to additional internal approval, SMAs which are “non-discretionary,” meaning that we recommend specific transactions for your SMA, subject to any reasonable restrictions you may impose in your agreement with us, but the ultimate investment decisions for the purchase or sale of securities in the SMA will be yours.

-- In addition, we offer financial planning and retirement planning, on a non-discretionary basis only.
-We do not monitor investments with respect to which we provide such planning services only (i.e., investments that are held outside of your SMA), and do not impose any minimum requirements to obtain a plan.
+- At the request of clients who meet the minimum investment requirement for SMA accounts, we offer financial planning and retirement planning, on a non-discretionary basis only.
+We do not monitor investments with respect to which we provide such planning services only (i.e., investments that are held outside of your SMA).

 *You are encouraged to start a conversation with your financial professional.